-This comparison reviews the features of chromebooks vs other laptops to help you choose the best option.
+This comparison reviews the features of Chromebooks vs other laptops to help you choose the best option.

 From the classroom to the office, everything’s connected.
 You need to stay that way, too.
 But when it’s time to upgrade your tech or start fresh, should you buy a Chromebook or a laptop?
-Typically, Chromebooks are more budget-friendly than laptops are, but they differ in some major ways.
+Typically, Chromebooks are more budget-friendly than laptops are, but they do differ in some major ways.

 This guide shows you the pros and cons of each so you can make the best decision for your wallet and your lifestyle.

 - Operating system (OS)